stephenjayakar/stephenjayakar.github.io/content/posts/chatgpt-not-compiler.md

 The really low training loss was interesting to me.
 I spent some time testing the fine-tuned model.
 My observations:
 * The fine-tuned model basically memorized the training examples.
 Given the _exact same prompt_, it would spit out C code that had a really low score of like 20, which is an over 99% match.
-* However, varying the TEXT in the prompt (not the ASM) would make the match much worse
+* However, varying the TEXT in the prompt (not the ASM) would make the match much worse, which sucked
-* An example out of the training set didn't improve from my base model tests.
+* It didn't generalize outside of the training set.
+Performance for ASM it hasn't seen before remained at roughly the same thresholds with no improvement after additional passes.

 I was hoping that fine-tuning the model would help it extrapolate to the "C that `mwcc` would compile to a given ASM."
-It did not do that, and it also didn't even figure out what type of C code would more easily compile with `mwcc`. 😥
+It did not do that, and it also didn't even figure out what type of C code would more easily compile with `mwcc` (e.g. it still required multiple passes to get compilable code) 😥.

 # Conclusion

 I really enjoyed this project as my first serious AI project.
-If I didn't try it, I would have gone insane.
-The first time over a year ago I saw ChatGPT spit out C code after looking at some assembly, I was haunted by what could be if AI was actually a magic decompiler.
-My thoughts were racing on the ethics of solving this problem, but they got ahead of the actual reality:
+If I didn't try it, I would have gone insane: the first time over a year ago I saw ChatGPT spit out C code after looking at some assembly, I was haunted by what could be if AI was actually a magic decompiler.
+My inner demons were arguing about the ethics of solving this problem, but they got ahead of the actual reality:

 **AI isn't a magic decompiler**.
 But that doesn't need to be the end of the story.
 On my [GitHub for this project](https://github.com/stephenjayakar/magic-decomp), I've detailed some alternate explorations that could be really fruitful, but I just ran out of time (or money).
 The problem statement is still compelling enough to me that I might work on it in the future.